01-edu/public/subjects/printstr/README.md

 ### Instructions

 - Write a function that prints one by one the characters of a `string` on the screen.
-The output must be followed by a new line at the end.

 ### Expected function